After deported veteran's death, a renewed push to end removals of former military

 Pushing for change

 Several bills have been filed in Congress addressing deported vets.
-The one with the most Democratic supporters was filed by Rep. Raul Grijalva, who called Carlos Torres' death "senseless."
-He said he'll reintroduce his bill, the Veterans Visa Protection Act.
+The one with the most Democratic supporters was filed by Rep. Raul Grijalva, D-Ariz., who said he'll reintroduce his bill, the Veterans Visa Protection Act.

 Another bill introduced last session was filed by Rep. Vicente Gonzalez, D-Texas.
 Torres' family lives in his district.
-It was co-sponsored by Rep. Don Young, R-Alaska, considered the dean of the U.S. House.
+It was co-sponsored by Rep. Don Young, R-Alaska.

 “Carlos Torres served this country, and in return, this country failed him,” Gonzalez said in a statement last month.
 “He fought for a home that turned him away, and in the end, he never saw that home again.
 There is no excuse for this.
 No military service members should die in vain.”

-Hector Barajas, a deported veteran, was allowed to return to the U.S. after he was pardoned by former California Gov. Jerry Brown.
+Hector Barajas, a deported veteran, was allowed to return to the U.S. after he was pardoned by outgoing Gov. Jerry Brown of California.
 Some advocates are pushing for other states to do the same, since prospects from immigration reform in Congress are uncertain.
 He founded the Deported Vets Support House in Tijuana, Mexico, has become a citizen and still works to stop veterans deportations.

 "Any veteran can go back to the U.S. when they die," Barajas said.
 "The worse part is, not only do you come home, but then you are honored as a veteran even when you weren't allowed to come home.
 You honor veterans by taking care of them here when they are alive."